David-Haim/concurrencpp/README.md

 4. Frequency - from the time the timer was scheduled to run for the first time, the interval in milliseconds the callable will be scheduled to run periodically, until the timer is destructed or cancelled.

 Like other objects in concurrencpp, timers are a move only type that can be empty.
 When a timer is destructed or `timer::cancel` is called, the timer cancels its scheduled but not yet executed tasks.
 Ongoing tasks are uneffected.
 The timer callable must be thread safe.
-It is recommended to set the due time and the frequency of a timer to a granularity of 50 milliseconds.
+It is recommended to set the due time and the frequency of timers to a granularity of 50 milliseconds.

 A timer queue is a concurrencpp worker that manages a collection of timers and processes them in just one thread of execution.
 It is also the agent used to create new timers.
 When a timer deadline (whether it is the timer's due-time or frequency) has reached, the timer queue "fires" the timer by scheduling its callable to run on the associated executor as a task.

 Just like executors, timer queues also adhere to the RAII concept.
 When the runtime object gets out of scope, It shuts down the timer queue, cancelling all pending timers.
-After a timer queue has been shut down, any subsequent call to `make_timer`, `make_onshot_timer` and `make_delay_object` will throw an `errors::timer_queue_shutdown` exception.
+After a timer queue has been shut down, any subsequent call to `make_timer`, `make_onshot_timer` and `make_delay_object` will throw an `errors::runtime_shutdown` exception.
 Applications must not try to shut down timer queues by themselves.

 #### `timer_queue` API: